Skip to content

 FAQs

 KIDNAPPING is AGGRAVATED modality of illegal detention.
 Occurs when, besides depriving victim of freedom, DEMANDS some CONDITION (money/ransom, do something, omit something) to release.
-Penalty: 5-8 years (vs 4-6 in basic illegal detention).
+Penalty: 6-10 years (vs 4-6 in basic illegal detention).
+Read the full analysis

 YES, but ONLY in VERY specific cases regulated by Art.
 490 LECrim: 1) Criminal in flagrante.
 2) Fugitive in search.
 3) Attempting to commit crime.
 Outside these cases, individual commits illegal detention crime.

-Basic illegal detention: 4-6 years prison.
-Kidnapping (with ransom condition): 5-8 years.
-If lasts MORE than 15 days: penalty in UPPER half.
+Basic illegal detention: 4-6 years prison, rising to 5-8 years if it lasts MORE than 15 days (Art.
+163.3 CP).
+Kidnapping (with ransom condition): 6-10 years, imposed in the higher degree if the kidnapping lasts more than 15 days (Art.
+164 CP).
 If victim is minor or vulnerable person: AGGRAVATING.
 Very high penalties.

 YES, if there's EFFECTIVE deprivation of freedom.
 Don't need to lock with key.
 Enough to block door, threaten, or use force to prevent person from leaving.
 Duration: even minutes can suffice if violence/intimidation.